falcosecurity/falcosidekick/README.md

 - **POLICYREPORT_KUBECONFIG**: Kubeconfig file to use (only if falcosidekick is running outside the cluster)
 - **POLICYREPORT_FAILTHRESHOLD**: events with priority above this threshold are mapped to fail in PolicyReport summary and lower that those are mapped to warn (default=4)
 - **POLICYREPORT_MAXEVENTS**: the max number of events that can be per report (default=10)
+- **POLICYREPORT_PRUNEBYPRIORITY**: if set to true prunes the report by deleting the low severity events first in FIFO order(default=false)
 #### Slack/Rocketchat/Mattermost/Googlechat Message Formatting

 The `SLACK_MESSAGEFORMAT` environment variable and `slack.messageformat` YAML